 Get trained in handling Naloxone.
 The stuff is miraculous.
 A small canister in your purse or bag might be the difference between a mother seeing her child again.

 Assist your local recovery groups.
 Donate to groups that advocate for solutions.
 Be outspoken to your representatives in Congress.

 Fraas lastly encouraged readers to donate, become involved, or help petition with SOS, as they are frequently meeting with legislatures for progress.
 In fact, SOS has spurred numerous campuses across the U.S. to act on their proposed policies and enact change, as “one more life lost to opioids is one too many.”

 What are the thoughts of our readers?
-What policy changes do you believe lawmakers should implement?We value your comments!
-Please weigh in on our comment section below.
+What policy changes do you believe lawmakers should implement?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com